agility-game/dokploy/300/500/README.md

 Hooray, you have deployed your application on Dokploy!

-From the ```Monitoring``` tab on Dokploy you can see the performance of the NextJS application (Try refreshing the NextJS page several time to generate traffic).
+From the ```Monitoring``` tab on Dokploy you can see the performance of the NextJS application.
+Try refreshing the NextJS page several times to generate traffic.

 ![monitor_nextjs_application-001](https://github.com/agility-game/dokploy/assets/1499433/d892c7a3-a257-4754-866c-a72997ebd4a1)